jasonwong-lab/LocusMasterTE/README.md

 ## Output

-lasTEq has three main output files: the transcript counts estimated via EM (`lasteq-TE_counts.tsv`).\
+LocusMasterTE has three main output files: the transcript counts estimated via EM (`LocusMasterTE-TE_counts.tsv`).\
 The count file is most important for downstream analysis.